draios/kubernetes-sysdig-metrics-apiserver/README.md

-If you have a Kubernetes cluster and you are a Sysdig user, this adapter enables you to create [horizontal pod autoscalers][l4] based on metrics provided by Sysdig's monitoring solution.
+If you have a Kubernetes cluster and you are a Sysdig user, this adapter enables you to create [horizontal pod autoscalers][l4] based on metrics provided by Sysdig monitoring solution.

-In the following example, we're creating an autoscaler based on the `net.http.request.count` metric and for a `deployment` workload.
+In the following example, you are creating an autoscaler based on the `net.http.request.count` metric and for a `deployment` workload.
 The autoscaler will adjust the number of pods deployed for our service as the metric fluctuates over or below the threshold (`targetValue`).